OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 Domains are OMOP-specific and
 correspond to the OMOP CDM tables (20).
 Examples of such identifiers are
-“Condition,” “Drug,” “Procedure,” “Visit,” “Device,” “Specimen,” etc.
+"Condition," "Drug," "Procedure," "Visit," "Device," "Specimen," etc.
 Domains also direct to which CDM table and field a clinical event or event attribute is recorded.
-For example, “Atrial fibrillation” is a clinical finding that would be recorded in the Condition Occurrence table, so its domain is “Condition”; a concept for a lab test (for example, “Blood glucose measurement”) would have domain “Measurement” and belong in the Measurement table.
+For example, "Atrial fibrillation" is a clinical finding that would be recorded in the Condition Occurrence table, so its domain is "Condition"; a concept for a lab test (for example, "Blood glucose measurement") would have domain "Measurement" and belong in the Measurement table.
 Domains are assigned to codes, and a vocabulary can have different domains: for example, HCPCS, while